Ombudsman Grievance Procedure

 The Alaska State Ombudsman is committed to resolving citizen’s complaints and grievances fairly, objectively, and respectfully.
 This includes grievances about our office.

 What Do I Do First?

-If your concern is that we declined to investigate your complaint, contact the Intake Supervisor at 907-269-5290.
+If your concern is that we declined to investigate your complaint, contact the Intake Officer at 907-269-5290.
 She can answer your questions about why it was declined, and you can explain why you think we should reconsider our decision.
 For example, we decline complaints when the person doesn’t provide us with the documents or other information we requested.
 If you have that information available and want to provide it, we can look at re-opening your complaint.

 If your concern or complaint is about the closure of a complaint, or how the investigator is handling a complaint, talk with the investigator.
 Explain why you disagree with the decision or have a problem with the investigation.
 Often our staff can address your concerns informally.

 Who Can Make a Formal Grievance?